Skip to main content

 Expat Health Insurance Price Overview

-Actual costs depend on age, health status, and coverage level
+Indicative ranges.
+Actual costs depend on age, health status, chosen coverage level, and insurer.

 Public vs Private Health Insurance for Expats

-Best for: Families, long-term residents, employees under income threshold
+Often suits: Families, long-term residents, employees under the income threshold.

 Popular with Expats